 - 5.2.10.
 The Parish Council undertook a Call for Sites in March 2018.
 23 sites were submitted by landowners and agents for consideration, and these were all subjected to a technical site assessment process undertaken by consultants AECOM.
+AECOM are the nationally appointed consultants engaged to carry out technical site assessments under the Locality Technical Support Programme for neighbourhood plans.
 The full report (Site Assessment Report for the Allensmore Neighbourhood Development Plan, September 2018) is published on the NDP website. - 5.2.11.
 The methodology included an initial desk top study to consider constraints and opportunities for each site.
 The desk top study identified various issues which could be explored in further detail in a site visit.
 Site visits to all sites were undertaken in August 2018.
 Following the site visits further desk based research was undertaken to validate the findings of the site visits and to consolidate the site appraisals. - 5.2.12.
 For the purposes of calculating potential housing capacity of each site, a density of 30 dwellings per hectare was used, with a sliding scale of ratios of developable to non-developable areas, depending on the size of each site.
 Residents should note that 30 dwellings per hectare is a standard national indication for rural areas; this does not take account of local contextual factors such as existing low densities in the settlements, the high water table and lack of mains drainage in the Allensmore NDP area.
 In the Herefordshire Local Plan Core Strategy (2011 2031), page 152, para 5.3.34, it states that "appropriate density will primarily be informed by the local context as well as site opportunities and constraints".
-In Table 1 below, the notional housing capacity based on 30 dwellings per hectare is retained for information; alongside this, potential capacity using the actual local density is shown which is likely to be more appropriate.
-The evidence for viability of development at such low densities is provided in Appendix III which sets out examples of recent planning applications in the neighbourhood area. - 5.2.13.
+In Table 1 below, the notional housing capacity based on 30 dwellings per hectare is retained for information; alongside this, potential capacity using the actual local density is shown which is likely to be more appropriate. - 5.2.13.
 The calculations for existing densities of the settlements are shown below.
 Note that for these purposes, we have only included garden space that lies within our proposed settlement boundaries which are drawn quite tightly against the housing line.
 Given that many properties are set within sizeable plots, the actual density, notwithstanding settlement boundaries, is in reality much lower.
 However, the figures below provide a reasonable compromise between the current characteristics and the standard national formula.